 But as the Federal center and right dissolved, the left held firm.
 Thomas formed a defense line on Snodgrass Hill and Horseshoe Ridge west of the hill.
 All units that had not been routed assembled on this line and repelled attacks from four of Longstreet’s divisions; Longstreet later estimated that he attacked the line 25 times without success.

-As darkness approached and Confederate pressure intensified, Thomas began withdrawing his forces one unit at a time.
+As darkness approached and Confederate pressure intensified, Thomas issued orders to withdraw.
+The Federals, struggling to disengage from such a fierce contest, fell back one unit at a time.
 The movement took two hours.
 The Federals pulled back through McFarland’s Gap to Rossville, where they held the mountain gaps and blocked any Confederate advance on Chattanooga.
 Three of Granger’s regiments (the 21st and 89th Ohio, and the 22nd Michigan) remained on the defense line, with orders to defend it with their bayonets after running out of ammunition.
 They held until the rest of the troops escaped, and then they surrendered.

-This was the most terrible battle ever fought in the Western Theater, as both commanders lost nearly 30 percent of their armies in the two-day struggle.
-The Federals sustained 16,170 total casualties (1,657 killed, 9,756 wounded and 4,757 missing), including seven brigade commanders, from about 58,000 effectives.
-Rosecrans wired General-in-Chief Henry W. Halleck that night, “We have met with a serious disaster; extent not yet ascertained.
-Enemy overwhelmed us, drove our right, pierced our center, and scattered troops there.”
+This two-day fight was the most terrible battle fought in the war, excepting Gettysburg, and the most terrible ever fought in the Western Theater.
+Both commanders lost nearly 30 percent of their armies in the struggle.
+The Federals sustained 16,179 total casualties (1,656 killed, 9,749 wounded and 4,774 missing), including seven brigade commanders, from 57,840 effectives.
+Rosecrans wired General-in-Chief Henry W. Halleck that night:

 Garfield met with Thomas at Rossville and reported to Rosecrans that “our men not only held their ground, but in many points drove the enemy splendidly.
 Longstreet’s Virginians have got their bellies full.
 I believe we can whip them tomorrow.
 I believe we can now crown the whole battle with victory.”
 But Rosecrans, exhausted physically and mentally, remained in Chattanooga and conceded defeat.